Have you noticed a “Your Organization’s Data Cannot Be Pasted Here” error?

 Policy Managed with Paste in

-This feature makes it possible to cut or copy data between the app and other policy-managed applications, and it also makes it possible to paste data from non policy-managed apps into a policy-managed app, but not the reverse.
+This feature makes it possible to cut or copy data between policy-managed applications, and it also makes it possible to paste data from non policy-managed apps into a policy-managed app, but not the reverse.

 Not a single limitation applies to cutting, copying, and pasting content from one app to another.